Looking for support or more tips from our Friends in the Fight community? Join our Facebook Group!

 Here are five chronic illness specific tips for navigating the COVID-19 outbreak:

-2. Care for your mental health.
+2. care for your mental health

 This is a very stressful time for our community.
 As you take physical precautions, we hope you will also take time to check in with your mental health and seek out support as you need it.
 Everyone’s needs and anxieties are different, but it’s important to recognize that this may be a time of high stress where may you need additional support.

-3. Stay home and rest when you can!
+3. stay home and rest when you can!

-4. Stay in touch with your doctors.
+4. stay in touch with your doctors

-2 comments
+2 Responses

 I work in healthcare of elderly so risk for them.
 Im 64.
 With heart disease so 2nd risk myslef.
 So im in constant.
 Fear